How to use rand() and srand() in C. Ranges, seeds, and applications illustrated.

 #include <stdlib.h> // rand(), srand() #include <time.h> // time() - for the seed

 rand() returns an integer in the range 0 to RAND_MAX (typically 2147483647).
-But if you use it as-is, you get the same sequence every time.
+But if you call it as-is, you'll get the same sequence every time.

-srand(seed) sets the random number "seed" and produces a different sequence from that seed.
-Call it once, at the start of the program.
+srand(seed) sets the random number "seed," and each seed produces a different sequence.
+Call it once, at the start of your program.

 #include <stdio.h> #include <stdlib.h> #include <time.h> int main(void) { srand(time(NULL)); // seed from current time (different every run) for (int i = 0; i < 5; i++) { printf("%d\n", rand()); } return 0; }

-rand() returns very large numbers, so use the modulo operator % to narrow the range.
+rand() returns very large numbers, so use the modulo operator % to narrow the range down.

 // 0 to 9 int r = rand() % 10; // 1 to 6 (a die) int dice = rand() % 6 + 1; // min to max int val = rand() % (max - min + 1) + min;